CA4022/CSC1109-Data-Speed-and-Scale/docs/sandbox.md

 {{ "# " ~ page.meta.title ~ " #" }}

-Throughoute the duration of this course you will have assignments, tasks, and perhaps even analyses you would like to try by yourself.
-To make it as easy as possible for you to explore of the technologies you are learning about, this sandbox will provide you with a single environment integrating all of these technologies in a distributed stack.
-This stack provides:
+Throughout the duration of this course you will have assignments, tasks, and perhaps even analyses you would like to try by yourself.
+To make it as easy as possible for you to explore the technologies you are learning about this sandbox will provide you with an environment integrating all of these technologies in a single, modern, (simulated) distributed stack.
+This stack closely resembles the kind of stack you could expect to find on a modern cluster in a real computational research environment, providing:

 - A Jupyter notebook client
-- Hadoop
+- A Hadoop cluster
-- Spark
+- A Spark cluster
-- Hive
+- A Hive cluster
-- Pig
+- A Pig client

 To download the container for this lab and run it, execute the following commands: